S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 ## Requirements

-This code is compatible with the mentioned versions of the following libraries.
-However, it might also be compatible with their prior versions.
+This code is compatible with the mentioned versions of the following libraries (might also be compatible with their prior versions).

 > pillow 6.0.0\
 > scikit-learn 0.20.2\